 After the procedure

-People often find their teeth and gums feel much cleaner after a whitening procedure.
+People often find that their teeth and gums feel much cleaner after a whitening procedure.
 People can increase the chances of their teeth staying white by cutting down on foods and drinks that stain the teeth and by stopping smoking.